 Title of Best Practice: Generation Italy Country: Italy Name - Type of school/organisation: Generation Italy / Foundation Name of the Best Practice Dai Slancio Alla Tua Carriera (Boost your Career) Number of beneficiaries: Thousands since it's foundation Very short background of the school/organisation: Generation Italy, founded on January 1, 2014, is a non- profit organisation based in Italy with 169 employees.
 It operates in the Government Administration, Health and Human Services, and Education Administration Programs industries.
 The company focuses on education, training, and training, with a focus on promoting access to professional profiles and supporting individuals with professional and motivation.
 Generation Italy offers free professional training and experience, aiming to provide a comprehensive overview of the industry.
-Generation Italy helps young people develop a qualified skills by providing companies with professional profiles they need.
-It supports young p aged 18-29 years old, providing them with access training plan that allows them to effectively prepare companies' demand for junior staff.
-Courses are 3 weeks and are designed for young people to acquir competencies most sought after by employers.
-Tinclude team working, problem solving, and communication techniques to be successful durin interviews.
-Also, after the course, participants can court the support and mentorship provided by the program share experiences and receive advice on how to over the first difficulties.
-Best practice addressed this need/problem/issue: Providing skills to young people required by the labour market Impact the best practice had on young job seekers and/or youth workers: 85000 people worldwide completing the courses87% of graduates placed within 6 months of programme completionGraduates are helped to achieve economic mobility for themselves and their families.
+Short description of the best practice: Generation Italy helps young people develop highly qualified skills by providing companies with the professional profiles they need.
+It supports young people aged 18-29 years old, providing them with access to a training plan that allows them to effectively prepare for companies' demand for junior staff.
+Courses are 3 to 14 weeks and are designed for young people to acquire the competencies most sought after by employers.
+These include team working, problem solving, and also communication techniques to be successful during job interviews.
+Also, after the course, participants can count on the support and mentorship provided by the programme to share experiences and receive advice on how to overcome the first difficulties.
+Best practice addressed this need/problem/issue: Providing skills to young people required by the labour market Impact the best practice had on young job seekers and/or youth workers: 85000 people worldwide completing the courses 87% of graduates placed within 6 months of programme completion Graduates are helped to achieve economic mobility for themselves and their families.